BlueRyse/Stellar-Quest-py/README.md

 -add_signer is useful to tackle Series 1 Quest 4.
 You can add a new signer (with weight 1) to any account of your choice.

 -change_trust is useful to tackle Series 1 Quest 5.
-After you make a trustline and an account can now hold a new asset, you have to make a payment to send that asset(issuer to destination).
+After you make a trustline and an account can now hold a new asset, you have to make a payment to send that asset (issuer to destination).

+-manage_sell_offer is useful to tackle Series 1 Quest 6.